Debugging Data Processing Extension Code

 Navigate to the window of Visual Studio that contains your data processing extension project and set some break points in your code.

-The Processes dialog opens.
+The Attach to Process dialog opens.

 From the list of processes, select the devenv.exe process that corresponds to your Report Project and click Attach.
-When the AttachtoProcess dialog opens, make sure that the program type Common Language Runtime is selected, and then click OK.

-Define your report data source using the Data tab of the Report Project.
+Define your report data source using the Report Data tab of the Report Project.
 You will most likely use the generic Query Designer to execute a query against your custom data source.
 This should invoke the debugger and execute code corresponding to your break points.

 Step through your code using the F11 key.
 For more information about using Visual Studio for debugging, see your Visual Studio documentation.